IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I was born not knowing and have had only a **little time** to change that here and there.”

+>“The prize is in the pleasure of finding the thing out, the kick in the discovery, the observation that other people use it [my work]--those are the real things, the honors are unreal to me.”

 >“The power of mathematics is terrifying – and too many physicists finding they have the correct equations without understanding them have been so terrified they give up trying to understand them.
 I want to go back & try to understand them.
 What do I mean by understanding?
 Nothing deep or accurate — just to be able to see some of the qualitative consequences of the equations by some method other than solving them in detail.”

 >“From a long view of the history of mankind — seen from, say, ten thousand years from now — there can be little doubt that the most significant event of the 19th century will be judged as Maxwell's discovery of the laws of electrodynamics.
 The American Civil War will **pale** into provincial insignificance in comparison with this important scientific event of the same decade.”